Best Cheap Android TVs Android Central 2020

 The 55H8F supports 4K video, Dolby Vision HDR, HDR10, and has a full array local dimming system with Hisense's Motion Rate 240 feature that promises super smooth playback for everything — especially high-action scenes.

 Some owners have complained about weak built-in speakers and the CPU being a little slow at times, but for the price, you'll be hard-pressed to find a better deal.

 - 4K ULED

 - Dolby Vision HDR + HDR10

 - Full array local dimming

 The Hisense 55H8F is a TV that offers high-end features at a great price.
 It has a 55-inch ULED screen, supports 4K video, and HDR10.

 Best Value: Skyworth E20300

 This entire article is devoted to TVs that offer a good value, and one of the best in these regards is the Skyworth E20300.
-While the E20300 does cut some corners, being the cheapest TV on our list, it stands out as one of the best options for people that want to spend as little as possible.
+While the E20300 does cut some corners, it stands out as one of the best options for people that want to spend as little as possible.